 The out-of-pocket limit is the most you'll pay for approved medical and pediatric dental expenses during the contract year.
 Once the out-of-pocket limit has been met, the plan will pay 100 percent of allowed amounts for covered services for the rest of that year.
-Non-essential health benefits, penalties, and balance billed amounts over the allowable fee do not accumulate toward the out-of-pocket limit.
+Non-essential health benefits, penalties, and balance billed amounts over the usual, customary, and reasonable fee do not accumulate toward the out-of-pocket limit.